tree-in-education/facial-and-object-recognition-demo/README.md

 # Object-Recognition-Facial-Recognition
-Tech demo for Technology + Ethics
+Tech demo for Young Peoples Race Power and Technology (YPRPT) group.

 ## Object-Recogntion
 Object-Recognition will be ran on the Raspberry Pi.
 Object-Recognition will use Object_detection_picamera.py.
 Demo requires Tensorflow, OpenCV, and Protobuf.